Food-Grade Gear Pump

 Which pump to use for transferring liquid chocolate in the factory?

-Does FB Bombas provide FDA certification for food-contact products?
+Does FB Bombas provide food-contact documentation for its products?

-Does the sanitary FBE withstand CIP cleaning with caustic soda?
+Does the stainless FBE withstand caustic soda (NaOH) cleaning?

 Can I pump honey without heating?